JoydebGIThub/java-practice-code/Java8/InterviewQuestion2(DefaultStatic method, varargs).md

 # ✅ When to use Default Method vs Static Method in Interface?
 ## 🎯 Default Method
-- Use default methods when you want to provide a method with a body that can be inherited and overridden by implementing classes.
+- Use default methods when you want to provide a `method with a body` that can be **inherited and overridden** by `implementing classes`.
-- It is meant for "instance behavior".
+- It is meant for "**instance behavior**".
-- Important: Default methods belong to instance of class, not to the interface.
+- **Important**: Default methods belong to `instance of class`, not to the interface.

 ## 🎯 Static Method
-- Use static methods when you want utility methods(You can use them again and again in different parts of your program without having to write the same code over and over) inside the interface that are NOT inherited by implementing classes.
+- Use static methods when you want `utility methods`(You can use them **again and again in different parts** of your program without having to write the same code over and over) inside the interface that are `NOT inherited by implementing classes`.
-- It is meant for helper behavior or utility functionality.
+- It is meant for `helper behavior or utility functionality`.
-- tatic methods can be called only as InterfaceName.methodName(), not from instance.
+- static methods can be called only as `InterfaceName.methodName()`, not from instance.

 "**Use a default method when you want instance methods that implementing classes can inherit and override.
 Use a static method when you want utility/helper methods related to the interface that are not tied to any instance**"